jfcloutier/karma_system/design_notes/acting.md

 * `intent`- `goal{...}` - The CA's current intent
 * `plans` - [`plan{...}`, ...] - All the plans the CA built to achieve its intent and (some) received directives
-* `goal_states` - [`goal_state{...}`, ...] - The statuses of the CA's intent and of directives the CA received or sent, as well as events it received that caused the status changes and events it sent to report them

 ### Data structures